The complexity of solving a system of equations of the same degree: Systems that contain a regular sequence in a given degree

-In this paper, we use the word cryptographic semiregular sequence in order to distinguish the concept of semiregularity used in the cryptographic literature from the concept of semiregularity originally introduced by Pardue~\cite{Par99,Par10}, which inspired it.
+In this paper, we use the expression cryptographic semiregular sequence in order to distinguish the concept of semiregularity used in the cryptographic literature from the concept of semiregularity originally introduced by Pardue~\cite{Par99,Par10}, which inspired it.
 The original definition by Pardue is given over an infinite field $\FF$.
-As we are interested also in dealing with finite fields, we extend it in the natural way.
+As we are interested in dealing with finite fields, we extend it to an arbitrary field in the natural way.